Jieiku/abridge/content/overview-abridge.md

 tags = ["config"]
 +++

+Abridge is a fast and lightweight Zola theme using semantic html (~6kb css before svg icons), and no JS required apart from the search.
+Perfect score on [Google's Lighthouse audit](https://web.dev/measure/).
+<!-- more -->
 For quick setup copy the config.toml from the abridge theme into the root of your zola site, this will give you a base configuration with all config values used.
-<!-- more -->

 You can then edit or comment out the values in this file as necessary.

 You should also uncomment out the line #theme = "abridge" in your root zola config.toml file.
 This tells your root zola site to use the abridge theme in the themes folder.